How to choose the right Rifle Scope for you.

 Milrad reticle= At 100 yards the smallest adjustment you can make is .36 of an inch or 3.6 inches at 1,000 yards.

 In general when you choose a variable power Rifle Scope over a Fixed power you have some trade offs.
 It is up to you but a variable power has more lenses inside the main tube compared to the fixed scopes and tends to let in less light because the light has to travel through all the extra lenses.
 The lower quality the variable scope the less light will come through to your eye.
-This is important if you are using your Scope for hunting because many shots are taken at low lighting times. (very early morning and late evening) You can see the difference for yourself if you looked through say a 10X power fixed scope it will be bright and clear letting in lots of light because the light does not have to travel through multiple lenses to get to your eye.
+This is important if you are using your Scope for hunting because many shots are taken at low lighting times. (very early morning and late evening) You can see the difference for yourself if you looked through say a 10X power fixed scope instead of a variable power scope, it will be bright and clear letting in lots of light because the light does not have to travel through multiple lenses to get to your eye.
 But the trade off is you will give up that close in shot because with the fixed power all you will see is a blur of hair.
 For me I like a quality variable Rifle Scope, but that is because I have already answered the above questions of what type of shooting I will be doing.
 There is nothing wrong with high power fixed Rifle Scopes for the correct application they are awesome if you know you are ONLY going to shoot at a longer distance.

 The Red Dots Scopes are mainly used for close in shooting and can be used in variable lighting.
 Although there are some very nice Red Dots Scopes with Reticles having hash marks (BDC type) for graduating distance shooting and calibrated for specific calibers.
 You can still see the targets far off but not with fine detail.
 You can still get hits on target with them at longer distances and that may be a good compromise for you if most of your shooting is under 100 yards.